[See update below; as of February 2022, it is now evident the parties lied and the problem was never addressed.]

 At the same time, QRS claims accreditation through a non-IAF “accreditation mill” called the Accreditation Service for Certifying Bodies (ASCB.).
 That body issues unrecognized accreditation certificates, and then claims to be a member of the “Global Accreditation Forum,” a fake body apparently named to confuse the public with the official accreditation overseer, IAF.
 The ACSB appears to be a Pakistani company body with mailing addresses in the US and UK.
 The company’s US website is for a registered agent, and does not appear to be an actual business.

 UPDATE 2 September 2020: QRS has formally responded to the complaint and Oxebridge accepted their response.
-They have severed relationship with ATIS and claim to have taken corrective action to prevent such conflicts in the future.
+They have severed their relationship with ATIS and claim to have taken corrective action to prevent such conflicts in the future.